How much is a thousand pictures worth? $600, apparently.

 Most people (me included) don't have the money to collect art.
 But for art lovers and collectors, there's nothing quite like hunting down the perfect piece to hang behind that love seat or over the mantle.
 Meural is a device for those in between: the people who might not have the time or money, but still recognize the beauty of a painting.
 And while Meural isn't bringing art to the people, per se (it costs $600), it is making personal curation of art just a little more accessible.

-Here's how it works: you hang up the poster-sized frame in your home, and the LCD display can pull up one of over a thousand paintings from various artists.
-Then, using a motion-tracking technology, users can either swiped their hand right or left to cycle through pieces, up to reveal information about the piece, or down to hide that information.
+Here's how it works: you hang up the poster-size frame in your home, and the LCD display can pull up one of over a thousand paintings from various artists.
+Then, using motion-tracking technology, users can either swipe their hand right or left to cycle through pieces, up to reveal information about the piece or down to hide that information.

 Meural is a cool concept -- especially for millennials like me who are interested in art, but don't have the capital to cultivate their own collections.
 It's already shipped an initial offering of units, but since receiving more independent funding, its developers plan to expand its availability considerably.